yash04577/profileManagement/README.md

 COMPLETED
-creating a express server
+1 => creating a express server
-creating a database and connecting it to app signup process is completed with hashed password
+2 => creating a database and connecting it to app
+3 => signup process is completed with hashed password 4 => signin process is completed
+5 => generating cookie

 WORKING ON
-signin process
+auto login through jwt